Martin Luther King Jr. Day events

-Monday, January 20 is Martin Luther King Jr. Day.
-It’s a federal holiday, and events will be taking place across the nation to honor the civil rights leader.
+Monday, January 20 is Martin Luther King Jr. Day — a federal holiday.
+Events will be taking place across the nation to honor the civil rights leader.

+Locally, here are some events happening in our community to celebrate and honor Dr. Martin Luther King Jr.

 - Annual Community Celebration to honor MLK Jr.